iecse/OrderOfChaos_TechTatva2025/21. EnchantedArraysOfEldoria/readme.md

 ## Input

-- The first line contains a single integer `t` (1 ≤ t ≤ 1000) — the number of test cases.
+- The first line contains a single integer `t`  — the number of test cases.
 - For each test case:
-  - The first line contains an integer `n` (1 ≤ n ≤ 50) — the size of the array.
+  - The first line contains an integer `n`  — the size of the array.
-  - The second line contains `n` integers `a₁, a₂, …, aₙ` (1 ≤ aᵢ ≤ 50) — the magical values of the array.
+  - The second line contains `n` integers `a₁, a₂, …, aₙ`  — the magical values of the array.

 ---

+## Constraints

+- `1 ≤ t ≤ 1000`
+- `1 ≤ n ≤ 50`
+- `1 ≤ aᵢ ≤ 50`

 ## Output